achouroutaleb/Module/README.md

 ```

 - Install it from the admin → Modules → PDFtoXML -> install
-- Extract OCR automaticaly allow the upload of XML files

 Using the PDFtoXML module
 ---------------------------

 - Create an item
 - Save this Item
 - After save, add PDF file(s) to this item
-- To locate extracted OCR xml file, select the item to which the PDF is attached.You should see an XML file attached to the record with the same filename than the pdf file.
+- To locate extracted xml file, select the item to which the PDF is attached.You should see an XML file attached to the record with the same filename than the pdf file.

 License